-Contract management is a discipline that supports commercial management through the implementation and oversight of legally enforceable performance commitments, both outbound (to the market) and inbound (from the market).
-It converts commercial policies and practices and technical capabilities into specific terms and conditions that are offered to or required from its suppliers, customers or business partners.
+Contract management is a discipline that supports commercial management through the preparation, negotiation, implementation and oversight of legally enforceable performance commitments and risk positions, both outbound (to the market) and inbound (from the market).
+It converts commercial policies and practices and technical capabilities into specific terms and conditions that are offered to or required from its suppliers, customers or business partners, ensuring compliance or gaining approvals for non-compliance.
 Through active monitoring of performance needs and outcomes, contract management informs commercial management with regard to actual and required commitment capabilities, together with their financial and risk impact.

 IACCM challenged members of our professional community to come up with an 'elevator pitch' for contract management.
 Imagine if, as you step into an elevator, someone says - 'you're a contract manager - what is contract management?'.
 How would you sell the concept of contract management to them in no more than 3 or 4 sentences - you've only got about 30 seconds before they leave!
 Below is a selection of the best responses.

 Contract Management manages both pre and post contractual matters which includes the review, drafting and negotiation of contracts, and the thorough monitoring of the performance of that particular signed contract until it's close-out.
 Contract management is really about maximizing profits and minimizing risks in any contracts.
 In a nutshell, Contract Managers are people who possess the technical, operational and commercial skills and acumen in managing a contract so that it always remain healthy and brings in the optimal and desired results.

 Rajini Saudranrajan is a Legal Manager at Iris Corporation Ltd. and is based in Kuala Lumpur, Malaysia.
 She has been working in contract management for 11 years and has been a member of IACCM since attending a training class that we ran in Kuala Lumpur in 2006.